mighty-gerbils/gerbil-gambit/README.md

 To use, just pass `-:search=path/to/gerbil-gambit/modules` to gsi/gsc.

 ## Limitations

 - only the runtime code is present, no macros; that's hard to fix, but we'll get to it eventually.
+- the built modules do not include the expander or compiler; things that depend on them (macros or tools mostly) just won't work.
-- stdlib external foreign deps don't work yet; that should be easy to fix by fishing the necessary cc and ld options from the stdlib build-spec.
+- stdlib external foreign deps don't work yet; that should be straightforward to fix by fishing the necessary cc and ld options from the stdlib build-spec and putting them inside the sld.

-**Note** I have only tested this on Linux.
-MacOS build might be a bit of a problem with the foreign external dependencies; we normally build Gerbil for the Mac with homebrew and a Mac expert user should help with this.
+  **Note** this currently cripples important libraries due the openssl/3 dependency.

+**Note** I have only tested this on Linux; your mileage may vary in other systems.

 ## Demo